orb-community/orb-website/docs/docs.md

 !!! tip

     If you are unsure which network interface to monitor, you may list the available interfaces on your host.
+Note that to allow the agent access to these interfaces, you must run the container with `--net=host`

     === "Linux"